Nishant R.

 Budget and Resource Management Skills

 Managing project finances and resources requires a good understanding of budgeting principles.
-Project managers need to track costs, forecast expenditures, and optimize resource use to keep the project on budget.
+Project managers need to track costs, forecast expenses and optimize resource usage to stay within budget.

 Risk Management Expertise

 Project managers must be able to identify risks and develop mitigation strategies.
-They also need problem-solving skills to handle unexpected challenges and adjust plans accordingly to keep the project moving forward.
+They also need problem solving skills to handle unexpected issues and adjust plans accordingly to keep the project moving.

 Project managers often have a Project Management Professional (PMP) certification.